-By Lindsey Morris, Ph.D., Director, Data Science and Analytics
+By Lindsey Morris, Ph.D., Director of Data Science and Analytics

 Sin City beckons tens of thousands of technology leaders from around the world to Amazon Web Service’s (AWS) re:Invent, a quintessential, annual technology conference where AWS reveals it’s cutting-edge technology offerings for the coming year.
 The advancements are always presented during keynote addresses in a minimalistic yet curiously flamboyant style, befitting a venue like the Las Vegas strip.